Materials-Data-Science-and-Informatics/DisLocKG/README.md

 ## Uploading the knowledge graph into the triplestore

-1. Due to large files in the repository, please download the knowledge graph in [here](https://media.githubusercontent.com/media/Materials-Data-Science-and-Informatics/DisLocKG/main/DisLocKG-01.08.2023.ttl).
+1. First, download the knowledge graph from [here](https://media.githubusercontent.com/media/Materials-Data-Science-and-Informatics/DisLocKG/main/DisLocKG-01.08.2023.ttl).
 2. While the Virtuoso container is running (in the background), go to `localhost:8899/conductor` on your browser.
 You will see the page as seen in the figure below:

 ![menu-conductor](https://github.com/Materials-Data-Science-and-Informatics/DisLocKG/assets/71790028/ee0c7f66-82ce-46d8-9544-01ee2f612d0e)